 The PNNL Sequim Campus is shown in Figure 1.2 and Figure 1.3.
-The CY2019 report had indicated an adjacent Battelle (privately owned) land buffer as part of the Sequim Campus.
-For CY2020, this buffer land is excluded.
-This change is consistent with the Master Plan for DOE operations at the PNNL Sequim Campus (PNSO 2020).
-The impact of this change is that the 63-ac BMI land portion is now considered "offsite" with respect to PNNL Sequim for CY2020.
-The BMI land buffer remained free of public occupants in 2020.
-The use of a "Central Campus" emission location as shown in Figure 1.3 (see yellow marker) was selected because it is considered central to all operations areas and is utilized for the site dose assessment.
+The boundary is consistent with the Master Plan for DOE operations at the PNNL Sequim Campus (PNSO 2020).
 The entire PNNL Sequim Campus as presented in this report encompasses 117 acres of dry lands (65 ac) and tidelands (52 ac), of which about 7.5 acres has been developed for research operations.